edv1n/golang-as-proposal/README.md

 // varN not available here
 ```

 The `as` keyword indicats any results not assigned to LHS will be assigned to variable defined after `as`.
 Currently, the number of variable definable after `as` is limited to one only, but this can be relaxed.
+The code block defined after `as` will only be executed if the value assigned is not `nil`.

 ## Example

-### Example 1 - function with one return (error)
+### Example 1 - function with one return (error handling)

 ```go
 func f1() error {